New York performance artist Taylor Mac brings their magnum opus to Melbourne: a glittering, extravagant journey through 24 decades of pop music

 At once searingly political and hugely entertaining, 24-Decade is performed by Mac, along with 23 US musicians, and an ensemble of dancers, acrobats, puppets, choirs and marching band.
 After each decade, one of the 23 performers leaves the stage, until only Mac remains for the final decade, ending in the present day.

 In its Melbourne iteration, 24-Decade will be performed in four six-hour blocks, over two consecutive Wednesday and Friday nights during the Melbourne Festival.
-If you don't have the dollars for the full 24-hours, then individual performance tickets may be released closer to the date; or, you can buy tickets to Mac's two other festival performances.
+If you don't have the dollars for the full 24-hours, then individual performance tickets are now available; or, you can buy tickets to Mac's two other festival performances.
 The Inauguration (Thu Oct 5) is a two-hour version of the show, and The Wrap (Sun Oct 22) is the Melbourne Festival's closing party, featuring Mac playing alongside local and international guests.

 Check out Time Out Melbourne's hit list of Melbourne Festival 2017 highlights.